Commission to Develop a Competitive Bidding Process for the Operation of Additional Casinos or Slot Machines in the State

 - Develop recommendations for a competitive bidding process for the privilege to submit an application to the Department of Public Safety, Gambling Control Board for the operation of a slot machine facility or a casino.

-The Commission can hold up to six meetings and is required to submit a report with recommendations to the Legislature’s Joint Standing Committee on Veterans and Legal Affairs by February 15, 2014.
+The Commission could hold up to six meetings and was required to submit a report with recommendations to the Legislature’s Joint Standing Committee on Veterans and Legal Affairs by February 15, 2014.

 A copy of the report was submitted on January 8, 2014 and is avilable for viewing here: PDF